Cimpress-MCP/vagrant-orchestrate/README.md

 #### Deployment Strategy

-Vagrant Orchestrate supports several deployment [strategies](docs/strategy.md) including parallel, canary and blue-green.
+Vagrant Orchestrate supports several deployment [strategies](docs/strategy.md) including parallel, canary, and blue-green.

 You can push changes to all of your servers in parallel with